jbiatek/BSGRulebook/dynamic.md

 This rulebook is intended to be a single resource for the official rules of Battlestar Galactica by Fantasy Flight Games, including its 3 expansions.
 The goals are for it to be complete and unambiguous, incorporating the published rules included with the games as well as clarifications and rulings made later, so that no one has to dig through 4 rulebooks, errata, official FAQs, unofficial FAQs, and rulings by FFG employees in response to customer questions.

+For beginning players, it's probably best to use the official base game rulebook to learn the game.
+This rulebook has lots of detail, even when all the expansions are turned off, which is probably going to hurt more than help.
+But if you are playing the game and have a question that the official rulebook doesn't seem to answer, take a look.
+An experienced player should be able to use this to teach new players the game, since they can explain the basics themselves and know what details can be ignored to start.

 Configure which expansions and options are being included by using the form at the top of the page.
 Some rules change based on which expansions or options are included, and the rulebook will change as you configure it.

 While this rulebook sticks mainly to the official rules, it does include some "house rules", and the option to enable a variant by Alexander DeSouza called "Allies for All Seasons" which pulls in the "ally" mechanic without the rest of the Ionian Nebula ending.
 Whenever possible, this guide treats the base game and expansions as one big game with many different modules and variations, so any other house rules should be easy to integrate and make decisions about.

+## The basics

+Humanity has been decimated in a surprise attack by the Cylons, a race of machines who were created by humans and rebelled against them.
+After 40 years of peace, the remaining members of the human race are suddenly on the run, fleeing through space and fighting for survival.
+In the escape, however, it becomes clear that the Cylons have evolved -- there are models that are completely indistinguishable from humans, and some don't even *know* that they are Cylons.

+During the game, the human fleet will attempt to escape the pursuing Cylons, moving toward the final objective in a series of faster-than-light jumps.
+The humans have re-formed their government and what's left of the military still follows a chain of command... but can those in authority be trusted?

+Each player will select a character and be dealt Loyalty cards.
+Characters have different skills and abilities, and a well-balanced team of players will help the humans succeed and survive.
+Players take turns, where they can draw cards, move, and take an action, but at the end of each turn all players must deal with a crisis.
+It could be a surprise Cylon attack, or a dilemma with no clear answer.
+All this time, some players are secretly Cylons, or may become Cylons partway through the game, so trust is a critical factor.
+A hidden Cylon could choose to sabotage at a critical moment, or cause infighting amongst the humans.
+Cylons can also choose to reveal themselves, causing damage along the way and allowing the Cylon to openly fight the humans.

 ## Game setup